andrew-medrano/Incepta_backend/README.md

 - Search results returned via AJAX calls
 - Async/await pattern for efficient search operations
 - Cross-encoder reranking for better result quality

+Notes
+- need to summarize and upsert all of stanford, not all was done before because of rate limit
+- need to scrape upenn again.
+Only got 15/21 pages. low priority though